The Internet is all abuzz about Applebee’s being the latest victim of a social media mob. Some call it the Applebee’s social media Meltdown.

 I have seen a number of posts about how bad Applebee’s was in this situation.
 Not one post that I have read has said what the right thing would have been for Applebee’s to do.
 I suspect many people would like the waitress to have not been fired.
 But then where do we draw the line on privacy?
 Can any server begin to post pictures of stupid things their customers are doing?
 Because I promise you, we all do stupid things that we would not want it to be shared on the Internet.

-As I said in the beginning of the post, this one has me scratching my head.
+As I said at the beginning of the post, this one has me scratching my head.
 It is easy to say that Applebee’s failed in their social media efforts here because obviously, they are currently dealing with an angry mob.
 But what could they have done to avoid having to deal with such a mob, besides not fire the waitress?

 What would you have advised?